nextml-code/capability/README.md

 ### Semi-supervised

 With semi-supervised learning we can create useful algorithms with very little data.
 Initially, we did [mixup and mixmatch on mnist with 10 annotated examples](https://github.com/Aiwizo/mnist).
 The results was good right away, with an accuracy score of 78%.
 The implementation and usage is relatively simple:
 - [mixup (tensorflow)](https://github.com/Aiwizo/capability/blob/master/semi_supervised/mixup.py)
 - [mixmatch (tensorflow, extension of mixup)](https://github.com/Aiwizo/capability/blob/master/semi_supervised/mixmatch.py)
 - [mixmatch (pytorch)]([mixmatch-pytorch](https://github.com/FelixAbrahamsson/mixmatch-pytorch)

 ### Generating climbing problems
-Two of our colleagues are passionate about bouldering.
-They developed an algorithm that creates problems on a climbing board.
+The team at Aiwizo goes bouldeting every Thursday.
+For fun, we developed an algorithm that generates problems on a climbing board.
 The chosen holds are strongly dependent on each other and was modelled in a few different ways:

 - Decoupled sampling by predicting the next hold using modified loss
 - Predict full board using the [Gumbel-softmax trick](https://pytorch.org/docs/stable/distributions.html#relaxedonehotcategorical) and modified loss for steps in-between
 - Hybrid variantional autoencoder with adverserial loss
 - Variational autoencoder
 - Generative adverserial network

-Features like difficulty were also introduced to the model to steer what kind of problem would be created.

 ### Discrete relaxation
 Much like the [Gumbel-softmax trick](https://pytorch.org/docs/stable/distributions.html#relaxedonehotcategorical) that tries to let us get gradients through a discrete transformation, there is the idea that we can replace the derivative of a discrete function during training and analyze what happens mathematically.
 This has already shown to be very useful in [sequential modelling](https://arxiv.org/pdf/1801.09797.pdf) and creating better [variational autoencoders](https://arxiv.org/pdf/1906.00446.pdf).
 We implemented a couple of versions of our own and [the original](https://github.com/Aiwizo/capability/blob/master/kaiser_step.py) to try on some simple problems.